iboisvert/minidlna-docker/README.md

 # minidlna-docker

-Credit to Jacob Alberty and the [unifi-docker](https://github.com/jacobalberty/unifi-docker) project.
+Credit to Jacob Alberty and the [unifi-docker](https://github.com/jacobalberty/unifi-docker) project for providing an excellent example of how to construct a Dockerfile and associated shell scripts.

 ## Description